scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 We report a set of code template libraries for doing biomolecular crystallographic computing in Jupyter.
 These template libraries only need to be installed once because they persist between logins.

+We also include support for Colab notebooks where the snippets also persist between logins but other installed software is lost upon logging out of a session.
-These templates include the code for installing the software required for crystallographic computing.
+The templates include the code for installing the software required for crystallographic computing.
 These installation templates save time because the installation process involves as many as seven operations that would be difficult to remember.
-Once the user adds the installation code to the top of a given notebook, the user only needs to rerun these blocks of code upon logging into Colab to be able to reinstall the software.
+Once the user inserts the installation snippet code to the top of a given Colab notebook, the user only needs to rerun these blocks of code upon logging into Colab to be able to reinstall the software.
-The user can modify the installation templates to install the software on their local machines.
+The Colab notebook  user can also  modify the installation templates to install the crystallographic software on their local machine and run then the notebook in Jupyter Classic and Jupyter Label.
 Examples of such adaptations are provided on a dedicated GitHub web page.
 The template libraries presented here lower an important barrier to the use of Colab by those interested in crystallographic computing on the cloud.

+We also report the use of GhostText to edit notebook code cells in Jupyter notebooks and text documents in Jupyter Lab.
+This capability enables a user to use an external text editor to edit code.
+The user can thereby take advantage of the support for tab triggers and tab stops in the external editor.
+This support can ensure faster and more accurate writing and editing of new code.

 Relation to other work with snippet libraries
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-To the best of our knowledge, we are the first to provide snippet libraries for crystallographic computing.
 This snippet library is among the first that is domain specific.
-Most snippet libraries are for programming languages or for hypertext languages like HTML, markdown and LaTeX.
+Most snippet libraries are for programming languages or for hypertext languages like HTML, markdown, and LaTeX.
-The average snippet also tends to be quite short and the size of the libraries tends to be quite small.
+The average snippet also tends to be quite short, and the size of the libraries tends to be quite small.
-The audience for these libraries are millions of professional programmers and web page developers.
+The audience for these libraries are the millions of professional programmers and web page developers.
-We reasoned that this great tool should be brought to the aid of the thousands of workers in crystallography.
+We reasoned that this great tool should be brought to the aid of the tens of thousands of workers in biological crystallography.

-The other area where domain specific snippets have been provided is in molecular graphics.
+The other area where domain-specific snippets have been provided is in molecular graphics.
-The pioneering work on a scripting wizard provided templates for use in the molecular graphics program RasMol :cite:`Horton99`.
+A pioneering scripting wizard provided templates for use in the molecular graphics program RasMol :cite:`Horton99`.
-The conscript program provided a converter from *RasMol* to *PyMOL* :cite:`Mottarella10`.
+In addition, the conscript program provided a converter from *RasMol* to *PyMOL* :cite:`Mottarella10`.
-We also provided snippets for *PyMOL*, which has 100,000 users, for use in text editors :cite:`Mooers21a` and Jupyter notebooks :cite:`Mooers21b`.
+We also provided snippets for *PyMOL*, which has about 100,000 users, for use in text editors :cite:`Mooers21a` and Jupyter notebooks :cite:`Mooers21b`.
 The former support tab triggers and tab stops; the latter does not.

-We have also worked out how to deploy this snippet libraries in OnDemand notebooks at High-Performance Computing centers.
-These notebooks resemble Colab notebooks in that JupyterLab extensions cannot be installed.
-However, they do not have any alternate support for accessing snippets from menus in the GUI.
-Instead, we had to create IPython magics for each snippet that load the snippet's code into the code cell.
-This system would also work on Colab and may be preferred by expert users because the snippet names used to invoke magic are under autocompletion.
-That is, the user enters the start of a name and IPython suggests the remainder of the name in a pop-up menu.
-We offer a variant library that inserts a commented out copy of the code that has been annotated with the sites that are to be edited by the user.

 Opportunities for interoperability
 ++++++++++++++++++++++++++++++++++++++

-The set of template libraries can encourage synergistic interoperability between software packages supported by the snippet libraries.
+The set of template libraries can encourage synergistic interoperability between software packages that are supported by the snippet libraries.
-That is the development of notebooks that use two or more software packages and even programming languages.
+That is the development of notebooks that use two or more software packages and even two or more programming languages.
-More general and well-known examples of interoperability include the Cython packages in Python that enable the running of C++ code inside Python, the *reticulate* package that enables the running of Python code in R :cite:`Ushey23`, and the PyCall package in Julia that enables the running of the Python packages in Julia (https://github.com/JuliaPy/PyCall.jl).
+More general and well-known examples of interoperability include the Cython packages in Python that enable the running of C++ code inside Python :cite:`Behnel11`, the *reticulate* package that enables the running of Python code in R :cite:`Ushey23`, and the PyCall package in Julia that enables the running of the Python packages in Julia (https://github.com/JuliaPy/PyCall.jl).
 The latter package is widely used to run matplotlib in Julia.
-Interoperability already occurs between the CCP4 :cite:`Agirre23`, clipper :cite:`McNicholas18`, gemmi :cite:`Wojdyr22`, reciprocalspaceship :cite:`Greisman21`, Careless :cite:`Dalton22`,and *cctbx* projects and to a limited extent between *cctbx* and *PyMOL*, but interoperability could be more widespread if the walls around the software silos were lowered.
+Interoperability already occurs between *CCP4* :cite:`Agirre23`, *clipper* :cite:`McNicholas18`, *GEMMI* :cite:`Wojdyr22`, *reciprocalspaceship* :cite:`Greisman21`, *Careless* :cite:`Dalton22`, and *cctbx* and to a limited extent between *cctbx* and *PyMOL*, but interoperability could be more widespread if there was more support for it.
 The snippet libraries provided here can prompt taking advantage of this interoperability in Jupyter and Colab notebooks.

 Acknowledgments
 ----------------------

-This work was supported by the Oklahoma Center for the Advancement of Science and Technology: HR20-002, the  National Institutes of Health grants: R01 CA242845, P30 CA225520, and P30 AG050911-07S1.
-In particular, we thank the Biomolecular Structure Core of the COBRE in Structural Biology (PI: Ann West, P20 GM103640, P30 GM145423).
+This work was supported in part by the following grants: Oklahoma Center for the Advancement of Science and Technology HR20-002, National Institutes of Health grants R01 CA242845, P30 CA225520, and P30 AG050911-07S1.
+In addition, we thank the Biomolecular Structure Core of the NIH supported Oklahoma COBRE in Structural Biology (PI: Ann West, P20 GM103640, and P30 GM145423).